Mini adventure: how far can an electric car go?

 However, we finally find an attendant who can help us out.

-We find the charging point and plug in.'First Customer'
+We find the charging point and plug in.

 Suddenly a cloud lifts; news spreads that someone is actually using the electric charging point for real; car-park attendants from all over central Nottingham are summoned by walkie-talkie to come and admire the spectacle of an electric car plugged in to a socket.